ealva-com/ealvalog/README.md

 eAlvaLog
 ========

-*eAlvaLog* is a Kotlin/Java logging facade and implementation intially inspired by various other logging frameworks
+*eAlvaLog* is a Kotlin/Java logging facade and implementation initially inspired by various other logging frameworks

 Libraries
 ---------

-  - elavalog             - the API and some framework functionality.
-Required for libraries written in Kotlin
+  - elavalog             - the API and some framework functionality
   - ealvalog-java        - provides JLogger for java clients (fat interface, extensible).
-Required for libraries or apps written in Java.
-Requires ealvalog
+Requires ealvalog lib
-  - ealvalog-core        - adds a little more as a base for some facade implementations.
-Required for all apps
+  - ealvalog-core        - adds CoreLogger as base for bridging to other frameworks and Marker implementation.
+Requires ealvalog lib
   - ealvalog-android     - very thin facade over the Android logger.
 Requires ealvalog and ealvalog-core libs
   - ealvalog-jdk         - facade implementation using java.util.logging.
 Requires ealvalog and ealvalog-core libs
   - ealvalog-jdk-android - adds an Android handler to be used with ealvalog-jdk.
 Used with ealvalog-jdk when more functionality is required over ealvalog-android